Claudio-C-Santos/MS2/README.md

 The main users of this website will be The Simpsons fans that want to test out their knowledge on the show.
 Each level's category gives the user opportunity to not only test general facts about the show but also specific facts of some characters and places within the show.

-The navigation is very simple since, once the aplication runs, the only interaction available is the "Ay Caramba! button which starts the game.
+The navigation is very simple since, once the aplication runs, the only interaction available is the "Ay Caramba!" button which starts the game.
 When in the actual quiz, the user can only select one answer from the ones available, sometimes there are four option but in the "Yes/No" kind of questions there, obviously, only two options.

 <img src="assets/screenshots/start.jpg" alt="Index Screenshot">